-- For face-to-face and hybrid classes, I will be available before and after class to answer questions. - Feel free to stop by during posted office hours, no appointment is necessary to meet during scheduled office hours.
-If you let me know you are coming and the topic of discussion, I can be better prepared for our meeting. - I am also able to meet virtually.
-Please send me an e-mail to set up an online meeting via Zoom or a face-to-face meeting if you prefer a live conversation.
-I will send you a link for the Zoom meeting or schedule the time to meet face-to-face. - The best way to contact me is e-mail.
-My e-mail is gramzinski@southplainscollege.edu
+- For face-to-face and hybrid classes, the instructor will be available before and after class to answer questions. - Feel free to stop by during posted office hours, no appointment is necessary to meet during scheduled office hours. - The instructor is also able to meet virtually.
+Please send an e-mail to set up an online meeting via Zoom or a face-to-face meeting if you prefer a live conversation.
+The instructor will send you a link for the Zoom meeting or schedule the time to meet face-to-face. - The best way to contact me is e-mail at gramzinski@southplainscollege.edu